 If not controlled, diabetes can lead to complications.
 Early detection and treatment are key.
 Talk to your doctor right away if you have any of these symptoms.

-Help lower your risk
+Help lower you risk

 The best way to prevent or delay diabetes is to lead a healthy lifestyle.
 This includes being at a healthy weight, eating well and exercising.
 Also, avoid smoking and be sure to get regular checkups.
+Have your blood pressure and cholesterol monitored.
+If you have to, make small changes each day that you can maintain.
+A little bit goes a long way for your overall health.

 - American Diabetes Association